 Listening to KBOO last week I learned about a pedalpalooza event, a bike ride and dance party led by Diablo honoring the musical legacy of Prince.
 The event was held on what would have been the 59th birthday of Prince.
 Pedalpalooza rides lean toward the amazing side of bicycle celebrations.
-Anytime somebody straps a boom box to a bike while everyone rides and listens to music, things get spectacular.
+Anytime somebody straps a boom box to a bike while everyone rides and listens to music, things get spectacular beyond the run of the mill bike ride, anyway.
 This ride promised periodic dance stops.
 I didn’t seem myself participating in the non bike riding aspects of this ride, but then again the spirit would surely have carried me away.
 I wasn’t feeling the confidence it would take to jump off a bike and into a dance party, especially with my inability to approximate any 80’s Minneapolis funk dance moves.

 The Prince ride gave me an angle to present thoughts on the uses of purple around town.
 Now I have the opportunity to celebrate two synonymous life forces.
 Prince and Purple.
 In most cases you won’t find extreme shades of purple in Portland.
 Although they would be applauded, repeated exposure to richer tones might prove overbearing.
 For my purple inspirations, I’m keeping it in the family.
 Anything close to purple is more exciting than most of the run of the mill colors I encounter.
 Purple might be a bold decorating or wardrobe choice but Prince had the charisma to pull it off.
 He turned purple into his visual calling card going so far to make it feel like purple rain could fall from the sky.
 For that reason it feels necessary to honor him with an exploration of a few things purple.